magnusquest/EpicLoot/Tools/Network Enumeration/SMBClient.md

-# SMBClient
-Windows port 445 commonly hosts fileshares that can be accessed with this tool
+Windows port 445 commonly hosts file shares that can be accessed with this tool

 ---